Generic selectors

 In general terms, defamation occurs when a person intentionally spreads information about another person, group of people, or small company that damages their reputation, or could make others think less of them.
 You can be sued for defamation regardless of the medium of publication.
 For example, a person can be defamed on the internet as well as in print and through photos.

 If you post defamatory content online, you could be sued for defamation.
-Even if you didn’t create the defamatory content, but only shared it (e.g. by retweeting it), you could also be held liable for defamation.
+Even if you didn’t create the defamatory content, but only shared it (e.g. by reposting it), you could also be held liable for defamation.

 What if I’m accused of online defamation?